 Using Vinegar to Disinfect Laundry

 Vinegar has acetic acid, which can kill viruses and bacteria.
 For a bit of added disinfectant and deodorizer in your clothes, you can add ½ cup of white vinegar to the rinse cycle.
-Not only will this help to kill those pesky germs, but it also works as a fabric softener.
-This can work for whites and colored clothes.
+Not only will this help to kill those pesky germs, but it also works as a fabric softener and kills odors about as well as some of the best smelling laundry detergents.
+This can work for whites and colored garments, and it also helps with getting chemical smells out of clothes.

 Peroxide to Disinfect Laundry